dimidob/domcp/README.md

 #### 6. Click **Save**
 #### 7. Go to **New Chat** change temperature to 1.0 (GPT-5 requires >1) and adjust **Max Tokens** value

-Those are some example values, you should adjust them in accordance with your own cost estimation of using GPT-5.
+These are example values; you should adjust them based on your own cost estimation for using GPT-5.

 ## 💬 Example Prompts